sftpplus/sftpplus-docs/src/doc_source/guides/security.rst

-Non-encryption mode (`eNULL`) can be used in special cases when the remote peer is required to be authenticated, but the transmitted data is already encrypted using another method like a PGP encrypted file.
+Non-encryption mode (`eNULL`) can be used in special cases when the remote peer is required to be authenticated, but the transmitted data is already encrypted using another method, for example encrypted through PGP.

-Non-authentication mode (`aNULL`) is vulnerable to a "man in the middle" attack and its use is highly discouraged.
+Non-authentication mode (`aNULL`) is vulnerable to a "man in the middle" attack, so its use is highly discouraged.
-In this mode, the connection will not validate the remote peer.
+In this mode, the connection does not validate the remote peer.
-Data sent in this mode is encrypted.
+Data sent in this mode is encrypted though.

 Certificate Revocation List Loading
 -----------------------------------

-When the CRL fails to be loaded for the first time, it is considered a critical failure and the component using the CRL is stopped.
+When the CRL fails to load for the first time, it is considered a critical failure and the component using the CRL is stopped.

 This is done to help detecting configuration errors.